Jan 14, 2023

 And maybe that'll be my next video.

-And I appreciate you guys and I'll see you on the next one.
+And I appreciate you guys and I'll see you at the next one.